manthanank/learn-javascript/README.md

 ## JSON

-JSON stands for JavaScript Object Notation

-JSON is a text format for storing and transporting data

-JSON is "self-describing" and easy to understand
+JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write.
+It is easy for machines to parse and generate.
+JSON is a text format that is completely language-independent but uses conventions that are familiar to programmers of the C family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.

 ### JSON Methods

+There are two methods in JSON

+- `JSON.parse()`
+- `JSON.stringify()`

 parse() - Parses a JSON string and returns a JavaScript object